 Combustion safety testing to test furnaces, water heaters and gas stovetops for proper and safe venting of gases formed from burning

-Many of our customers are amazed and surprised by just how much wasted energy and money we identify once we've completed the efficiency report.
-Fortunately, improving your insulation and other steps are considered some of the most cost-effective ways to improve home performance.
+Improving your insulation and other steps are considered some of the most cost-effective ways to improve home performance.
 In fact, many homeowners save as much as 20% in energy bills upon completing remedies indicated by a home performance audit, making the cost of a home energy audit more than worth it!

-In addition, by solving some of the problems caused by poor insulation, leaky walls and ice dams, your home's systems will gain a longer life expectancy because they'll be working less hard to keep you comfortable.
+In addition, by solving some of the problems caused by poor insulation, leaky walls, and ice dams, your home's HVAC system will gain a longer life expectancy because it will work less hard to keep you comfortable.